 - Ensuring that program issues (including student concerns) are brought to the attention of the graduate program committee.

-The committee is composed of six faculty members (including the GPD and Chair) appointed for staggered three-year terms, and two graduate student representatives (one from each year) selected by the graduate students.
+The committee is composed of six faculty members (including the GPD and Chair) normally appointed for staggered three-year terms, and two graduate student representatives (one from each year) selected by the graduate students.
 The committee is chaired by the GPD, and meets at least three times a year to deal with the following: Graduate Calendar submission, teaching allocations, admissions, student concerns, and changes to the structure of the program.
 The program committee also receives progress reports from all students in January, May, and September, and reviews each student’s progress.
 Feedback to each student and supervisor is given in the form of a brief email message prepared by the GPD or delegate.
 Student reviews occur at other times if there is concern regarding a student’s performance (e.g., poor performance in a course; lack of progress on MRP or thesis).
-The graduate program committee reports to the Department of Geography departmental committee.
+The graduate program committee reports to the Department of Geography and Tourism Studies departmental committee.

 Each September students in the first and second year of study elect a representative from their cohort (for a total of two representatives) who serves a 12-month term.
 Representatives are voting members of the graduate program committee.
 Responsibilities include bringing graduate student concerns to the attention of the GPD, providing a graduate student perspective in discussions of program issues, serving as an information resource to other students and facilitating graduate student social interaction.
 Graduate student representatives are responsible for organizing at least one meeting of all interested graduate students in the Spring to collect student feedback on the program.
 Feedback is communicated to the GPD, graduate program committee, and to the core faculty at the annual Spring half-day retreat.
 The program also encourages students to elect a representative to the Graduate Students Association (GSA).